Updated June 14, 2023

 Key Differences Between Cloud Computing vs Data Analytics

 - Both cloud computing and data analytics platforms offer cost reduction and efficiency for organizations towards achieving business agility.
-However, cloud computing is a technology or infrastructure to provide continuous and dynamic IT services whereas data analytics is a technique that aggregates data from multiple sources for data modeling and data preparation for deeper analysis.
+However, cloud computing is a technology or infrastructure to provide continuous and dynamic IT services.
+In contrast, data analytics is a technique aggregating data from multiple sources for data modeling and data preparation for deeper analysis.

 Cloud Computing vs Data Analytics Comparision Table